dwhenson/personal-site/src/projects/manage.md

 ---
 title: "Manage"
 summary: "This project required me to build a fully responsive landing page to the designs provided.
-I used HTML5, along with CSS Grid and JavaScript for the areas that required interactivity, such as the testimonial slider."
+From the design specs it seemed the carousel was only needed on small screens.
+I made this happen, but only on page load.
+As a result, the page responds fine moving from large to small screens, as the content is visible, but not the other way around.
+I didn't enjoy coding this aspect of the challenge."
 displayOrder: 1

 #Content
 roles: "Interaction Design / Front End Development"
 stack: "HTML / CSS / JS"
 external: "https://frontendmentor-manage.vercel.app/"
-background:
-  "This project was a front-end  challenge from Frontend Mentor.
-It’s a platform that enables you to practice building websites to a design and project brief.
-Each challenge includes mobile and desktop designs to show how the website should look at different screen sizes.
-Creating these projects has helped me refine my workflow and solve real-world coding problems.
-I’ve learned something new with each project, helping me to improve and adapt my style."
+background: "This project was a challenge from [Frontend Mentor](https://www.frontendmentor.io).
+The carousel is problematic.
+It's not accessible, and the buttons for changing the image shown are too small.
+This is in line with the design.
+I used [Siema](https://github.com/pawelgrzybek/siema) for the carousel.
+But even the creator notes 'I consider carousels as an anti-pattern and I would suggest you to find a better UI pattern than carousel for your current project.'
+I would agree. "

 # Images
 portfolio: